WrightJ321/CTI110_W/README.md

 # Python Code practice
 CTI110_Wright
 This repository is owned by J Wright.
-1. Backuo for CTI 110 Homework
+This Repo mainly contains different python code practice for assignments for college Some HTML is thrown in there as well.
-2. Example of programming skills
+- Example of programming skills
-3. Practice using source control
+- Practice using source control